-But by the early 1900s, the medical community began to finally accept that cancers could originate in the pleura without having spread from a primary cancer elsewhere in the body.
+By the early 1900s, the medical community began to finally accept that cancers could originate in the pleura without having spread from a primary cancer elsewhere in the body.

 In 1909, J.G.
-Adami coined the term for these types of cancers: mesothelioma.
+Adami coined the term for these types of cancers: Mesothelioma.
 Then in 1931, P. Klemperer and C.B.
 Rabin established a framework for diagnosing the disease and understanding its pathology.

-It was during this time that doctors began to question its cause, and in 1935, London pathologist Steven Gloyne suggested a possible connection between the disease and occupational asbestos exposure.
+It was during this time doctors began to question its cause, and in 1935, London pathologist Steven Gloyne suggested a possible connection between the disease and occupational asbestos exposure.

 Sleggs was the medical superintendent of a chest and infectious disease hospital commissioned by the government of South Africa in 1948 in the country’s northwest Cape Province, where crocidolite asbestos was mined.

 Wagner had been hired by the government’s Ministry of Mines to study occupational hazards associated with asbestos mining.
 During the course of his research, Sleggs found unusual pleural tumors in the bodies of asbestos workers.

-In their paper published by the British Journal of Medicine in 1960, Sleggs and Wagner detailed 33 cases of mesothelioma they discovered, with all but one case having = a proven history of asbestos exposure.
+In their paper published by the British Journal of Medicine in 1960, Sleggs and Wagner detailed 33 cases of mesothelioma they discovered, with all but one case having a proven history of asbestos exposure.

 Unfortunately, Wagner’s history with asbestos and mesothelioma became tarnished in the 1990s when court documents revealed he was on the payroll of defense attorneys working for the asbestos manufacturers.

 For more than a year, Selikoff examined more than 1,000 workers from the Union Asbestos & Rubber Company plant in Patterson, New Jersey — workers whose jobs included producing asbestos insulation materials for the U.S. Navy.

-By 1968, the British Medical Journal claimed asbestos was the direct cause of most cases (even though controversy still raged as to what types of asbestos were the most carcinogenic — a contentious argument that still echoes to this day).
+By 1968, the British Medical Journal claimed asbestos was the direct cause of most cases.
+Controversy still raged as to what types of asbestos were the most carcinogenic — a contentious argument that still echoes to this day.

 But after many years of research, conjecture and controversy, most of the world’s medical establishment had unequivocally accepted two important facts about mesothelioma: